tailwindlabs/tailwindcss.com/source/docs/adding-base-styles.blade.md

 ## Using CSS

-If you want to apply some base styles to specific elements, the easiest way is to simply add them in your CSS.
+If you want to apply some base styles to specific elements, one way is to add them in your CSS.

 Define any of your own custom base styles directly after `@@tailwind base` and before `@@tailwind components` to avoid specificity issues: